simonleung8/flags/README.md

 - Simple to use, little learning curve
 - Fully tested, reliable
+- Catches any non-defined flags, and any invalid flag values
 - Flags can come before or after the arguments.
 The followings are all valid inputs:
 ```bash
 $ testapp -i 100 -m 500 arg1 arg2   # flags go first